augchan42/augchan42.github.io/_posts/2024-09-01-Zustand-State-Management.md

 });
 ```

-This approach is fraught with potential issues:
+This approach has several potential issues:

 - Complex logic to check for user changes
 - Potential for missed updates if the check isn't thorough enough
 - Unnecessary re-renders if not memoized correctly
 - Difficult to maintain and reason about as the app grows

-## Enter Zustand: Simplicity and Efficiency Combined
+## Zustand: Simplicity and Efficiency Combined

 Now, let's look at how we can achieve the same thing with Zustand: